-A thesis submitted in partial fulfilment of the requirements of for the degree of Doctor of Philosophy.
+A thesis submitted in partial fulfilment of the requirements of

 Sheffield Hallam University

 March 2015

 Abstract

 The Public Works Loan Board 1817-1876 and the financing of public infrastructure.

 The Public Works Loan Board was formed in 1817, mainly to lend money to finance public infrastructure.
 Nearly 200 years later, the PWLB is the major source of loans to finance local government infrastructure.
 Yet no history has been written of the PWLB, and there is very little mention of the PWLB in academic literature.
 This thesis therefore relies on the unused PWLB archive to explore five case studies of lending to mine owners, turnpike trusts, poor law unions, local boards of health and local school boards.